Embarrassingly Parallel Inference for Gaussian Processes: Embarrassingly parallel inference with importance sampled mixture of experts

-where $\Sigma_{\Theta_k}$ is the covariance matrix between $\{x_i:z_i=k\}$ parametrized by $\Theta_k$.
-We provide the general form where each GP has its own set of hyperparameters, $ \Theta_k $.
+Our proposed method makes a number of design choices, each of which carries important consequences for the performance of our algorithm which we will discuss in this section.
+In Equation~\ref{eqn:ind_gps}, we assume that each GP has its own set of hyperparameters, $ \Theta_k $.
 This allows us to capture a degree of non-stationarity and heteroscedasticity, for minimal additional cost.
 Alternatively, if we believe the model is stationary, we can share hyperparameters across partitions.

-Rather than the Dirichlet distribution given in Equation~\ref{eqn:gmm}, we could use a Dirichlet process mixture instead, as seen in \cite{Rasmussen:Ghahramani:2002,Meeds:Osindero:2006,Yuan:Neubauer:2009}.
-We choose a finite mixture model for two reasons.
-First, a Dirichlet distribution with $\alpha>1$ avoids the rich-get-richer behavior of the Dirichlet process, encouraging similarly sized clusters rather than one very large cluster.
-Second, a finite mixture model allows us to explicitly investigate the effect of increasing the number of clusters on the performance of our algorithm.

 The Gaussian likelihood in Equation~\ref{eqn:gmm} is a design choice that is chosen to be appropriate in a wide range of settings.
-A mixture of Gaussians allows us to exploit correlations in the input location, and encourages preservation of short-range covariances; alternative likelihoods could also be used.
-In Section~\ref{sec:importance}, we will show that placing structure on the input space produces better results than simple uniform partitioning of the data.
+A mixture of Gaussians allows us to exploit correlations in the input location, and encourages preservation of short-range covariances though alternative likelihoods could also be used.
+In Section~\ref{sec:importance}, we will show that placing structure on the input space produces better results than simple uniform partitioning of the data or, at the very least, produces results that are not different than uniform partitioning when there is no structure in the input space.
+We consider the general setting where each GP has its own set of hyperparameters, $ \Theta_k $.